Protection, Security and Investigation

 Description: This course introduces the student to crime prevention theory and practice in both the community and corporate environments.
 Crime prevention will be explored from analyzing root cause up to and including various levels response.
 Students will be introduced to crime prevention through environmental design (CPTED) strategies, retail loss prevention strategies and community crime prevention.

 Description: Risk Management is currently one of the fastest growing areas with the private security field.
-Students will be introduced to the process of Risk Management with special attention to the threat-risk-analysis.
-The student will understand the many forms of risk and how to manage that risk.
+This course is designed to explore the area of risk management and its application in the private sector.
+Students will be introduced to the ideas of threat and risk and will apply common theoretical frameworks to industry risk scenarios.

 Description: This course will approach the legal research process step by step so that the student can learn how to solve legal "problems", such as determining who makes the law, analyzing which law applies, discovering how it is applied and by whom, and ultimately recognizing what happens when the law is breached.
 The student will be exposed to a variety of computer resources.
 Analysis and critical thinking are important elements of the legal research process and the students will be introduced to the concepts and strategies used in critical thinking.